 There will be six (6) preliminary rounds of open and novice, policy debate, followed by an appropriate number of elimination rounds for each division.
-Last year both divisions cleared to the Octafinals.
-The national policy resolution will be used in both open and novice team debate (Resolved: The United States federal government should substantially increase its transportation infrastructure investment in the United States.)
+Last year, the Novice division cleared to the Quarterfinals and the Open division cleared to the Octafinals.
+The national policy resolution will be used in both open and novice team debate (Resolved: The United States federal government should substantially reduce Direct Commercial Sales and/or Foreign Military Sales of arms from the United States.)

 We will have distinct Open and Novice policy debate divisions.
 Coaches will still be able to enter novice teams in the open division if they choose to do so.
 Such a decision will preclude a team from receiving awards designated for the novice division.
 The Novice policy division will NOT utilize the Georgia novice evidence packet.
 High School students will be allowed to judge the Novice Division.
 There will be a limited preference system used in assigning judges in the Open division.

 We look forward to seeing old friends and welcoming new ones to our campus.
 Please call us if we can provide you with any additional information.
 We hope to adhere to the tentative schedule listed below.
 With the change in date, the size of the entry may result in an amendment of this schedule when we get closer to the tournament date.

 Head Debate Coach

 FEES AND REGISTRATION